How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 When this happens, cut off the entire cluster with the bulbils intact and leave out to dry completely before storing the bulbils with the rest of your seeds.

-Once you see the exuberantly loopy shoot forming in late spring or early summer, you’ll know your garlic harvest is only a month or two away!
+Once you see the exuberantly loopy shoot forming in late spring or early summer, you’ll know your garlic harvest is only four to six weeks away!

-In most climates in the Northern Hemisphere, the season for garlic scapes starts some time in mid May to mid June.
-Day length, as well as accumulated Growing Degree Days (GDD), determines when the scapes appear and when the bulbs are ready for harvesting and curing.
+In most climates in the Northern Hemisphere, the season for garlic scapes starts some time in mid-May to mid-June.
+Day length, as well as accumulated Growing Degree Days (GDD), determines when the scapes appear and when your garlic bulbs are ready for harvesting and curing.

 Freshly harvested garlic scapes showing just one loop